Sign in for the best experience.

 Watch the latest CHEST journal webinar.

-Journal CHEST® authors, Daniel Lachant, DO, and R. James White, MD, PhD, discuss the article, "Cardiac Effort to Compare Clinic and Remote 6-Minute Walk Testing in Pulmonary Arterial Hypertension," which was published in the December issue.
+Journal CHEST® authors, Daniel Lachant, DO, and R. James White, MD, PhD, discuss the article, "Cardiac Effort to Compare Clinic and Remote 6-Minute Walk Testing in Pulmonary Arterial Hypertension."

 Moderator: Nicholas A. Kolaitis, MD, MAS